phetsims/vector-addition/doc/model.md

 ## Explore 1D screen

-In the _Explore 1D_ screen facilitates exploration of vectors in 1 dimension.
+The _Explore 1D_ screen facilitates exploration of vectors in 1 dimension.
 Vectors are constrained to either horizontal or vertical orientation.

 To manipulate vectors:
 * add/remove vectors by dragging them between the toolbox and the graph